Ttibsi/dotfiles-playbook/README.md

     - Alacritty because I'm currently using a build that someone else has compiled, and I'd rather have my own control over it

  - I want to add a way to specify which ricing theme to use out of multiple, potentially concatenating to various config files using bash scripts run after the playbook in the main dotfiles

- - I may also convert over to awesomewm, which I have started to experiment with in the `awesome` branch.
+ - There are also a few minor things in the environment that need tweaks, such as using icons on the wifi section of polybar, and tweaking the appearance of the dunst notifications